 "So You Want to Talk About Race" with Ijeoma Oluo

 Join Ijeoma Oluo reflecting on her book "So You Want to Talk About Race" as part of One Book One Boulder, offering support for community members in learning, reflecting and engaging on the important topic of racial equity in the City of Boulder and beyond.
-All are welcome to join, you can access the many formats of the book in our collections here and the book discussion guide here.
+Assétou Xango will facilitate a conversation with Ijeoma after her presentation.
+All are welcome to join this online event.
+You can access the many formats of the book in our collections here and the book discussion guide here.

 - Thursday, Nov 5 2020